Technology integration: Constructivism

 Constructivism is a crucial component of technology integration.
 It is a learning theory that describes the process of students constructing their own knowledge through collaboration and inquiry-based learning.
 According to this theory, students learn more deeply and retain information longer when they have a say in what and how they will learn.
 Inquiry-based learning, thus, is researching a question that is personally relevant and purposeful because of its direct correlation to the one investigating the knowledge.
 As stated by Jean Piaget, constructivist learning is based on four stages of cognitive development.
-In these stages, children must take an active role in their own learning and produce meaningful works in order to develop a clear understanding.
+In these stages, children must take an active role in their learning and produce meaningful works in order to develop a clear understanding.
 These works are a reflection of the knowledge that has been achieved through active self-guided learning.
 Students are active leaders in their learning and the learning is student-led rather than teacher–directed.

-Many teachers use a constructivist approach in their classrooms assuming one or more of the following roles: facilitator, collaborator, curriculum developer, team member, community builder, educational leader, or information producer.
+Many teachers use a constructivist approach in their classrooms, assuming one or more roles, including facilitator, collaborator, curriculum developer, team member, community builder, educational leader, or information producer.

-Counter argument to computers in the classroom

-Is technology in the classroom needed, or does it hinder students' social development?
-We've all seen a table of teenagers on their phones, all texting, not really socializing or talking to each other.
-How do they develop social and communication skills?
-Neil Postman (1993) concludes: The role of the school is to help students learn how to ignore and discard information so that they can achieve a sense of coherence in their lives; to help students cultivate a sense of social responsibility; to help students think critically, historically, and humanely; to help students understand the ways in which technology shapes their consciousness; to help students learn that their own needs sometimes are subordinate to the needs of the group.
-I could go on for another three pages in this vein without any reference to how machinery can give students access to information.
-Instead, let me summarize in two ways what I mean.
-First, I'll cite a remark made repeatedly by my friend Alan Kay, who is sometimes called "the father of the personal computer."
-Alan likes to remind us that any problems the schools cannot solve without machines, they cannot solve with them.
-Second, and with this I shall come to a close: If a nuclear holocaust should occur some place in the world, it will not happen because of insufficient information; if children are starving in Somalia, it's not because of insufficient information; if crime terrorizes our cities, marriages are breaking up, mental disorders are increasing, and children are being abused, none of this happens because of a lack of information.
-These things happen because we lack something else.
-It is the "something else" that is now the business of schools.
+Controversy

+There is unsettled debate concerning the efficacy of computers in the classroom regarding learning and student performance.
+The Organization for Economic Co-operation and Development (OECD) report "Students, Computers and Learning: Making the Connection" highlights that while access to computers at home is widespread, the use of computers in schools varies.
+Specifically, "In 2012, 96% of 15-year-old students in OECD countries reported that they have a computer at home, but only 72% reported using a desktop, laptop or tablet computer at school.
+Only 42% of students in Korea and 38% of students in Shanghai-China reported that they use computers at school, and Korea and Shanghai-China were among the top performers in the digital reading and computer-based mathematics tests in the OECD Programme for International Student Assessment (PISA) in 2012."
+Countries like Korea and Shanghai-China, where computer use in schools is less common, have achieved high performance in digital reading and computer-based mathematics tests.
+On the other hand, countries with more prevalent internet use for schoolwork have experienced a decline in reading performance over time, as observed by PISA scores.